changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 C++11 uses `using` to introduce the following form of writing, and at the same time supports the same effect as the traditional `typedef`:

-> Usually we use `typedef` to define the alias syntax: `typedef original name new name; `, but the definition syntax for aliases such as function pointers is different, which usually causes a certain degree of difficulty for direct reading.
+> Usually, we use `typedef` to define the alias syntax: `typedef original name new name; `, but the definition syntax for aliases such as function pointers is different, which usually causes a certain degree of difficulty for direct reading.

 ```cpp
 typedef int (*process)(void *);